iDisappointment/i-event-timer/README.md

 const Timer = require("i-event-timer");

 // First Parameter is seconds you want the timer to go for.
-// Second Parameter is when you want to be notified const countDown = new Timer(60, 30);
+// Second Parameter is an array of times when you want to be notified const countDown = new Timer(60, [30, 10, 5, 4, 3, 2, 1]);

 countDown.startTimer();